sophongo/sophdoc/docs/en/admin/ghippo/best-practice/oem/oem-in.md

 ## Integrate User Systems

-Integrate the customer system with the AI platform platform through protocols like OIDC/OAUTH, allowing users to enter the customer system without logging in again after logging into the AI platform platform.
+Integrate the customer system with the AI platform through protocols like OIDC/OAUTH, allowing users to enter the customer system without logging in again after logging into the AI platform.

 1. In the scenario of two AI platform, you can create SSO access through __Global Management__ -> __Access Control__ -> __Docking Portal__.